taewankim1/uncertainty_deeplearning/README.md

 -  GP regression
 <img src="images/GP.png">
 Good at epistemic uncertainty.
 Not valid for aleatoric uncertainty.
+Note that there is a variation of GP regression for heteroscedastic data.
+Check the reference.

 -  Neural net
 <img src="images/NN.png">